Psychocandy: Music and lyrics

 Psychocandy contains fourteen tracks with a total running time of thirty-nine minutes.
 The music has been described as "bubblegum pop drowned in feedback", that fused "melody with obnoxious bursts of white noise."
+Dan Weiss of Paste magazine said the album "sounded like the 1910 Fruitgum Company and Joy Division arm-wrestling in a sheet metal factory, with slabs of white noise guarding candy-toy melodies the Reid Brothers didn't want you to get sick of too quickly."
+Radio X characterized the sound as "moving away from the squealing feedback that characterised [the band's] early live shows and leaning more towards classic 60s pop."

-Critics have noted the influence of classic '60s pop groups such as the Beach Boys and the Rolling Stones alongside the work of rock bands the Velvet Underground, the Stooges and Suicide on the album.
+Critics have noted the influence of classic 1960s pop groups such as the Beach Boys and the Rolling Stones alongside the work of rock bands the Velvet Underground, the Stooges and Suicide on the album.

 Lead vocals are handled by Jim Reid on this album, with the exception of "It's So Hard", sung by William Reid.

 Release

 The album includes the singles "Never Understand", "You Trip Me Up" and "Just Like Honey".
 Following reissue on CD in August 1986, the bonus track "Some Candy Talking", which was originally released on the namesake EP, was included on the album, only on the UK Blanco y Negro CDs released in 1986 and 1997; in the US, it was released on CD by Reprise in 1986 and American Recordings in 1993 without the bonus track.
 In 2006, the album was remastered and released in DualDisc format without "Some Candy Talking" to conform with the original playlist.
-In 2011, it was re-released (along with the other five studio albums) by Edsel in collaboration with Rhino as a two-CD set with extra tracks (singles, B-sides, demos and Peel Sessions) and a DVD (NTSC, all-region).
+In 2011, it was re-released (along with the other five studio albums) by Edsel in collaboration with Rhino as a two-CD set with extra tracks (singles, B-sides, demos and John Peel Sessions) and a DVD (NTSC, all-region).